skylight-hq/swe-devops-interview-prompt/README.md

 * Receives: 90% coverage if household income (HHI) is $20,000 and below
 * Receives: 50% coverage if household income (HHI) is between $20,000 and $50,000

+---

-The requirements and coverage percentage for this form are as follows:
+The requirements and coverage percentage for the _new_ form are as follows:

 **Special Needs Care (Form Z452)**